 Soak two smoking planks, in this case alder, in water for about 30 minutes.
 I know the instructions will say soak for 60, but calamari cooks really fast, so we want to get some smoke before the squid gets rubbery so only soak the planks for 30 minutes, which happens to be how long to soak the calamari in the marinade.

-Fire up the grill for high heat grilling (500+ degrees) and then place the planks on the grill to warm up:
+Fire up the grill for high heat grilling (500+ degrees), in this case my gas grill.
+Then place the planks on the grill to warm up:

 After three minutes, flip it over and add the squid:

 That is only about half the squid.
 The other half went on another plank.